demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ### Fixing DB Appender

-In the database appender that we added earlier, we need to modify to support all the event types and we also need to persist the event `payload`.
+In the database appender that we added earlier, we need to modify to support all the event types, and we also need to persist the event `payload`.
 To do it, let's add the database migration script.

 ```bash
 > touch resources/db/migration/V201910180025__alter_event.sql